 Once you tap out opportunities for a raise, think about how you can make money outside of your 9-5.
 I started a side hustle in November 2015 to create an additional income stream.
 I also hope to eventually earn money from this blog (you can read more about starting a side hustle here).

 Don’t think you have any marketable skills?
 Don’t sell yourself short.
 If you have a solution to a common problem—pet sitter?
-Uber driver?—there may be someone out there interested in paying you.
+Uber driver? math tutor?—there may be someone out there interested in paying you.

 How Do You Save Money?

-What strategies have you used to save more money?
-Let me know if the comment section below!
+Which of these strategies do you think will work for you?
+Is there a strategy you have used to save more money not captured here?
+Let me know in the comment section below!

 © 2017-2018 Good Life.
 Better.